Which are the best AI agents to deploy in a business? Comparison by use case

 • transparency in reasoning

-AI agents for performing complex tasks
+AI agents for executing complex tasks

 In this context, automation platforms such as n8n, Make, or Zapier are often used as execution environments.
 They allow the agent to interact with existing systems and structure chains of actions without requiring a complete overhaul of the technical ecosystem.

-Common functions of these agents:
+Common functions of these agents include:

 • coordination of multi-step processes